-- IndianOil complies with the Presidential directives and guidelines issued by Government of India regarding reservation in services for SC/ST/OBC/PwBD (Persons with Benchmark Disabilities)/Ex-servicemen/Economically Weaker Section (EWS) to promote inclusive growth. - The guidelines for selection of dealers for retail outlets provide 22.5% reservation for SC/ST candidates and 27% reservation for OBC candidates.
+IndianOil complies with the Presidential directives and guidelines issued by Government of India regarding reservation in services for SC/ST/OBC/PwBD (Persons with Benchmark Disabilities)/Ex-servicemen/Economically

+The guidelines for selection of dealers for retail outlets provide 22.5% reservation for SC/ST candidates and 27% reservation for OBC candidates.
 For individual applicants, the spouse of the applicant is made a partner with 50% share, unless the spouse is already gainfully employed and / or does not wish to be made a partner.
-Thus, in awarding retail outlet dealerships, participation of weaker sections of the society and women rights are given due importance.
+Thus, in awarding retail outlet dealerships, participation of weaker sections of the society and women rights are given due Re